Talking with Children about Violence

 Be Prepared for an Emergency

 Ensure that your child’s health information is accurate and updated as needed.
-Please contact your school office for assistance updating health records.
+Please contact your school office for assistance in updating health records.

 In Case of School Emergency